 Create a folder for your naming actions (substitute accordingly):

 Create an action named newNum, with an input called inNum, of type String.
+Set the return type to String.
 Paste in the following code:

 Create an additional folder, this time for some miscellaneous actions (substitute according):